jfly/dotfiles/README.md

 - `pacman -S bluez bluez-utils gnome-bluetooth blueman`
 - `systemctl enable bluetooth.service && systemctl start bluetooth.service`
+- Note: Dualbooting with bluetooth is a *pain*.
+See: https://unix.stackexchange.com/a/255510 for more details and an awesome workaround.

 ## Audio
 - `pacman -S pulseaudio pamixer pavucontrol paprefs bc sox`